sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

  - db contains a matching cryptographic hash of the image, or a public certificate which can validate the signed image and
  - Hash or the certificate should not be part of the 'revoked key database' dbx

+ > NOTE: SecureBoot is not supported on legacy BIOS.
+System must support UEFI-BIOS to enable SecureBoot

 shim is a very light weight EFI application who's job is to measure, verify and then load the next bootloader component.
 It is signed by a private key who\'s public key is available in UEFI database db.
 It also contains public key certificate of key which is used to sign the next stage loader.
 If shim is unableto verify the next stage loader, grub, it defaults to launching the MokManager.efi allowing machine owner to enroll its public keys for verification.